Telvine Docs

 plugin.update.appliedfrom_version, to_version, update_source?

-plugin.component.invokedcomponent_type, component_name, operation, duration_ms?, outcome?
+plugin.component.invokedcomponent_type, component_name, operation, component_path?, component_directory?, manifest_field?, duration_ms?, outcome?

-plugin.component.errorcomponent_type, component_name, error_class, blocker_reason?
+plugin.component.errorcomponent_type, component_name, operation?, component_path?, component_directory?, manifest_field?, error_class, blocker_reason?

 skill.installvia